xibosignage/xibo-manual/source/en/tour_two_factor_authentication.md

 ![QR Code](img/tour_2fa_qrcode.png)

 {tip}
-Ensure that your phone and server have the correct time and date to avoid errors!
+Ensure that your phone and server have the correct time and date to avoid errors.
-{/tip}

-{tip}
 You will need to enter your password to verify any changes made to the Two Factor Authentication options.
 {/tip}